 Herpes Simplex Virus

-Description: Herpes simplex virus-1 (HSV-1) is an enveloped, double-stranded DNA virus that has been used with modification as an oncolytic virus against a number of tumor types.
+Herpes simplex virus-1 (HSV-1) is an enveloped, double-stranded DNA virus that has been used with modification as an oncolytic virus against a number of tumor types.
 Attributes of HSV-1 that are appealing as an oncolytic agent include its large, modifiable genome and its sensitivity to antiviral agents, such as ganciclovir, and its lack of host cell integration.
 Oncolytic herpes simplex virus type 1 (oHSV-1) is attenuated through deletion of virulence factors to make it safe for administration to cancer patients.
 The virus is engineered to delete both copies of ICP34.5 and disrupt the ICP6 reading frame (see diagram below).
-The purchased virus is ready for use in cell killing assays or may be amplified to generate additional virus stocks.
+The purchased virus is ready to use for generation of new viral stocks.

 Gene Map of HSV-GFP:

-Standard titer stocks are ready to use in cell killing assays or for generation of new viral stocks.
+Standard titer stocks are ready to use for generation of new viral stocks.

 Viral Titration: Titer virus by TCID50/mL endpoint dilution assay.
 Score CPE positive cells based on the presence of dead cells 3 days after inoculation.
 Alternatively, titer viruses by plaque assay and crystal violet staining.